top of page

 Rather than bypassing the inner world, we approach Ashtavakra through it.

-Rather than silencing parts, we listen to them.
+Instead of silencing parts, we listen to them.

-Rather than forcing transcendence, we allow realization to unfold through relationship.
+We don't force transcendence, we allow realization to unfold through relationship.

 Through an Internal Family Systems (IFS) lens, the dialogue between King Janaka and the sage Ashtavakra becomes something intimate and alive, a conversation between parts that seek freedom and the Self that already is free.